fiskaltrust/release-notes/middleware/middleware-1.3.11.md

 While introducing the stability improvements mentioned above, we also worked hard to increase the performance of the **Swissbit, CryptoVision and Epson** TSEs.
 This is mostly reflecting in the performance of the log file exports, which - depending on the TSE - should now consume up to 50% less time.

 ## New feature: Opt-out of telemetry collection in online mode
-The fiskaltrust Middleware collects usage and especially error telemetry, using Microsoft Application Insights.
+The fiskaltrust.Middleware collects usage and especially error telemetry, using Microsoft Application Insights.
 Previously, it was only possible to opt-out of the telemetry collection by using the Middleware in the offline mode, which comes with several disadvantages (e.g. no data upload).

 We therefore introduced a new Launcher parameter that completely deactivates all logging to Application Insights, `--telemetry-optout`.

 Please keep in mind that using this will prevent us from actively reacting to issues in the respective customer installations, as we will be completely dependent on receiving inquiries and log files in those case.
-Also, the new _Metrics_ section in the Portal will not be available in that case.
+Also, the new _Metrics_ section in the fiskaltrust.Portal will not be available in that case.

 ## New feature: Bring your own datacenter proxy config
 [_Bring your own Datatencer_](https://github.com/fiskaltrust/product-de-bring-your-own-datacenter) now has proxy configuration options.